flakrimjusufi/todoapp/README.md

 Docker-compose will build all the dependencies and will add a PostgreSQL image in your container alongside with the server so that we can interact with data.

+***NOTE: You should configure your environment variables in sync with docker-compose.yml file***

-*Once the docker-compose is finished, you should see an output in terminal:*
+*Once docker-compose is finished, you should see an output in terminal:*

 ~~~
 Starting server in http://localhost:8088